DDudka9/freeda/docs/docs/html/_sources/usage.rst.txt

 h. *Exclude species* (recommended in case of observing frameshifts in the alignment - see :ref:`Understanding Results` - use abbreviation listed next to the species causing frameshit e.g. Gd for *Grammomys dolichurus*)

+i. *Subgroup* (you can opt to analyze a specific clade: hominoidea, catarrhini, caniformia and melanogaster are available; make sure to select the matching reference species)

-i. *ABORT* (generally not recommended but useful to instantly stop the analysis - it shuts down the whole app)
+j. *ABORT* (generally not recommended but useful to instantly stop the analysis - it shuts down the whole app)

 **TIPS:**

 1. Stable Internet connection allows smooth download of all genomes (see :ref:`Troubleshooting`).
-2. Allocate 1-2h per gene (depending on your computer's CPU and RAM) + 1-2h at first run to download genomes and make local blast databases.
+2. If analyzing vertebrates: allocate 1-2h per gene (depending on your computer's CPU and RAM) + 1-2h at first run to download genomes and make local blast databases.
-3. Large genes (>50kb) will take longer (hours) to analyze.
+3. Large genes (>100kb) will take longer (hours) to analyze.
 Protein size matters less.
 4. Make a dedicated folder for FREEDA (and always use the same one to avoid downloading genomes again)
 5. You can scroll text in the Events Window up-down and left-right
 	- *...NOTE... :* - this indicates information for the user - no action needed